 What is Capitation?

-Capitation is a healthcare payment model in which physicians and other healthcare providers such as clinics and hospitals receive an agreed-upon fixed amount per patient over a defined timeframe.
-The payment is the same for each patient during that period, regardless whether they seek medical services and treatment or not.
+Capitation is best described as a healthcare payment model in which physicians and other healthcare providers such as clinics and hospitals are paid an agreed-upon fixed amount per patient over a defined time frame for health care services.
+The capitated payment is the same for each patient during that period, regardless whether they seek medical services and treatment or not.

 In the capitation model, providers are paid for each enrolled patient, or per member per month (PMPM).
 This is called the capitated rate or capitation premium, which is sometimes referred to as the “cap”.